 When your vehicle gets opened, ask the locksmith for a written receipt that you can submit to your insurance company at a later date for reimbursement consideration.
 We cannot guarantee you will get a refund, but if you are eligible, then having a written receipt showing you paid for services is what your insurance company will require from you.

-Unfortunately, with some newer cars, you will.
+If you’ve lost your car keys and have a newer car, you may have to go to the dealership.
 More modern vehicle’s lock and key systems are set up where the owner of the car can only obtain a new or replacement key from an authorized new car dealership.
 Fortunately, many vehicles do not have that restriction.
-So, you can use a local locksmith to get you back on the road quicker.
+So, you can use a local locksmith to replace your car key.
 To learn more, call local locksmith companies in your area about the year, make, and model of your car.

 Ask them if they make or can duplicate keys for your type of vehicle.
 If they have, ask them if they have the key blanks in stock, or do they need to order them.
 Furthermore, ask them if they have the equipment to program your vehicle’s fobs or remotes.
 If they do, they will also have the necessary battery replacements for these units and will replace them while you wait.